Moringa-SDF-PTO5/group-3-habit-tracker/Frontend/README.md

 2. Alex Njoroge

-## Backend
+## Habit Tracker Backend

-The folowing is a link to the backend repository: https://github.com/Moringa-SDF-PTO5/backend1
+The folowing is a link to our backend repository: https://github.com/Moringa-SDF-PTO5/backend1

-# group-3-habit-tracker backend
-This is the backend for the Habit Tracker application, built using Flask and PostgreSQL.
+This is the README.md  for the Habit Tracker application, built using Flask and PostgreSQL.
 It provides a RESTful API for managing users, habits, progress, and reminders.

 ## Table of Contents